 Is your string of pearls plant dying?
 Do you need reliable information on string of pearls plant care?
-Well keep reading and you too can be successful in growing this elusive plant.
+Not sure about how to propagate it?
+Well keep reading and you too can be successful in growing and propagating this elusive succulent plant.

 I’m very active on Instagram with my @ohiotropics account where I give houseplant care advice on a daily basis.
 I lost count of the number of times that people have reached out to me and mentioned that they have tried to grow string of pearls, but have failed.

 In fact, some people have murdered several of these plants in rapid succession over the course of only a few months!
 What makes taking care of these plants so elusive?